Cuneta Astrodome: Philippine Basketball Association

 Built in 1993, the arena became the PBA's home after the league signed a five-year deal with the Pasay city government, which includes the league's office within the Astrodome's vicinity.
 The league also manages maintenance and marketing of the Astrodome.
 During the first two years, the league played all of its games (except those played in provinces) exclusively at the Astrodome before limiting its schedule to Tuesday and Sunday games, as the league played its Friday games at the Araneta Coliseum in 1995.

 In 1999, after the agreement expired, the league transferred its offices and most of its games to the PhilSports Arena, the PBA's home from 1985 to 1992.
 Although the league hosted a few games at the said venue, it was not used for the duration of the 2000 season.
 Since 2001, the league has hosted a lot of games at the Astrodome, including several recent PBA championship series games.

-It has hosted more than 30 PBA championship series, most recently the Game 2 of the 2011 PBA Commissioner's Cup Finals.
+It has hosted more than 30 PBA championship series, most recently the Game 2 of the 2011 PBA Commissioner's Cup finals.

 It is one of the alternate venues of the league, together with the PhilSports Arena in Pasig and Ynares Center in Antipolo if either the Smart Araneta Coliseum and the SM Mall of Asia Arena are not available.

+Maharlika Pilipinas Basketball League

+The Pasay Voyagers of the Maharlika Pilipinas Basketball League have played all of their home games in the Astrodome since the team's establishment in the 2018–19 MPBL season.

 Metropolitan Basketball Association

-The Metropolitan Basketball Association held two games at the Astrodome during the opening game 2nd season on February 7, 1999.
-The first is between San Juan Knights led by Bonel Balingit and Chris Calaguio and the Nueva Ecija Patriots led by Willie Miller, the other is between Pasig-Rizal Pirates led by Bong Ravena and the Manila Metrostars led by Rommel Adducul and Alex Compton.
+The Metropolitan Basketball Association held two games at the Astrodome during the opening game of its 1999 season on February 7, 1999.
+The first between San Juan Knights led by Bonel Balingit and Chris Calaguio and the Nueva Ecija Patriots led by Willie Miller, the other is between Pasig-Rizal Pirates led by Bong Ravena and the Manila Metrostars led by Rommel Adducul and Alex Compton.

-Amateur/Collegiate leagues
+Amateur and collegiate leagues

 Aside from hosting PBA games, it also held several collegiate leagues such as the UAAP, NCAA, NAASCU, WNCAA and the UCAA.
 The UAAP held the men's senior basketball championships in 1994 and 1999.
-The NCAA hosted some championship matchups in the 2003 Finals, 2005 and 2008 with the most recent in 2003, when Letran defeated San Sebastian in the third and final game of the series, the only time it was held at the venue during the series.
+The NCAA hosted some championship matchups in the 2003 finals, 2005 and 2008 with the most recent in 2003, when Letran defeated San Sebastian in the third and final game of the series, the only time it was held at the venue during the series.